 PFC was in line to receive $2 billion of those gold bars.

-Much was was made of the fact that PFC’s previous revenues only amounted to $100.
-However if you dig further you find that the money was not awarded to PFC in the last days of the Biden Administration as that Project Veritas video would lead you to believe, but rather in April 2024 just a few months after PFC was created.
+Much was made of the fact that PFC’s previous revenues only amounted to $100.
+However, if you dig further you find that the money was not awarded to PFC in the last days of the Biden Administration as that Project Veritas video might lead you to believe.
+Rather, it was awarded in April 2024, just a few months after PFC was created.

-So between PFC and Rewiring America, why on earth would anyone think giving them $2 billion was a good idea?
-Even better is example of the “Coalition for Green Capital” which received $5 billion despite revenue of just $3.4 million in 2023.
+Why on earth would anyone think that giving PFC and Rewiring America $2 billion was a good idea?
+Even better is the example of the “Coalition for Green Capital” — which received $5 billion despite revenue of just $3.4 million in 2023.

-I’m going to guess that given the very short period of time (a few months) between PFC’s creation and the EPA awarding the money that not only was PFC specifically created to receive the funds but that in all likelihood its creation was EPA’s idea all along.
+I’m going to guess that given the very short period of time (a few months) between PFC’s creation and the EPA’s awarding of the money, that not only was PFC specifically created to receive the funds, but that in all likelihood its creation was EPA’s idea all along.

-So the question is with gushers of spending coming out of the Biden Administration, how many other custom-ordered creations like PFC are there?
+So the question is with the gushers of spending coming out of the Biden Administration, how many other custom-designed creations like PFC are there?

-Take it another step, what would PFC have done with that $2 billion?
+Take it another step.
+What would PFC have done with that $2 billion?
 How would it have disbursed it?
-In order fulfill its mission of decarbonizing American homes it would have to set up a network of various grantee and sub-grantees, each funding organizational infrastructure and various personnel, across the country thereby creating a web of personnel and slush funds across the country
+In order to fulfill its mission of decarbonizing American homes, it would have to set up a network of various grantees and sub-grantees across the country — each funding organizational infrastructure and various personnel — thereby creating a national web of personnel and slush funds.

 This newly created network would have operated with little oversight because PFC simply didn’t have the resources or experience to provide it.
 Go back to the point above NGP’s annual revenue in 2020 jumping from $1.9 million to $25 million.
 Want to bet that came from the gusher of guilt money that flowed after George Floyd?
 Remember what happened when an organization with ramshackle administration, BLM, received tens of millions of dollars?

-Take it yet one more step, what would all of those grantees and sub-grantees, whether from PWC or the Coalition for Green Capital, done with those billions of dollars and thousands of people in such a poorly unsupervised environment?
+Take it yet one more step, what would all of those grantees and sub-grantees, whether from PWC or the Coalition for Green Capital, have done with those billions of dollars and thousands of people in such a poorly supervised environment?

 Personally, I cannot wait for Abrams’s biography.